esraamhmd/LUXSTAY-Hotel-Website/README.md

 ## 📖 Introduction

 **LuxStay** is a complete full-stack hotel booking site built with Next.js.
-It delivers a real booking experience — live room catalogues, guest-count-aware pricing, Stripe checkout, double-booking protection, and a guest review system — all backed by a real Postgres database (Neon) and Cloudinary image hosting.
+It delivers a real booking experience — live room catalogues, guest-count-aware pricing, Stripe checkout, double-booking protection, automatic email confirmations, and a guest review system — all backed by a real Postgres database (Neon) and Cloudinary image hosting.

 | Typical Hotel Template | LuxStay |
 |--------------------------|-------|